Ficool

 We turned to leave as the hall still buzzed with conflicting voices.

 On my way out, I saw Crimzo sitting in the corner reading a small book.
 Reading a book in such a situation, in a room full of people—what a weird guy.
-I looked at his name; he had passed.
+I had looked at his name; he had passed.
 After looking away, my eyes met those of the man I had met earlier—Oliver, I think—who looked at me with a smile.
 I turned away and continued on my way.

 She grinned.
 "Yes, I made it.
 I'm waiting here for my friends.
 I think they made it, too."